Lebensborn: In popular culture

-The British movie The Divided Heart (1954) was inspired by the true story of a Slovenian child whose father was executed by Nazis and whose mother was deported to the Auschwitz concentration camp.
-The boy was sent to Germany and adopted by a German couple.
-Years later he is returned to his biological mother.

-German author Will Berthold's novel Lebensborn e.
-V. Tatsachenroman (1958) tells a rather fictionalized narrative of the organization.

 The Czech TV film Spring of Life (2000) tells the story of a Sudeten German teenager recruited as a future mother into a Lebensborn in Poland.

-The 1986 U.S. television film, Of Pure Blood is about these breeding facilities during the Third Reich and the discovery of them by Lee Remick's "Alicia Browning" character as herself being one of these children.

 In the television series, The Man in the High Castle, Joe Blake and Nicole Dörmer are among several characters who were Lebensborn children.

 The video game My Child Lebensborn, which won the BAFTA Games Awards in 2018 for "Game Beyond Entertainment", lets players experience the bullying Lebensborn children went through after the war.

-The Canadian TV show X Company depicts a French Lebensborn home in its first season.

 In the novel and film Sophie's Choice, Sophie unsuccessfully attempts to place her son in the Lebensborn program.

-The movie Jojo Rabbit satirizes eugenics efforts by depicting a group of lookalike blonde children in Deutsches Jungvolk organization and referring to them as clones.

-The manga Elfen Lied includes a program to exterminate the human race and replace it with a superhuman species known as the Diclonii.
-This program is called the Lebensborn.